Jack-Lin626/Work/wpa_supplicant_uman.md

 | pairwise ciphers for WPA | CCMP or TKIP |
 | group ciphers for WPA  | CCMP or TKIP or WEP104 or WEP40 |

+From the result of previous action, we know that 94-test-5GHz is WPA RSN, WPA-PSK, CCMP+TKIP.
+As a result, we don't need to add extra in this case.

 The link describes all variables used in wpa_supplicant. https://www.daemon-systems.org/man/wpa_supplicant.conf.5.html